horken7/movie-credits/README.md

 	* Documentaries lie in (TV), [A documentary is a broad term to describe a non-fiction movie](http://www.desktop-documentaries.com/what-is-a-documentary.html)
 	* (V) Music feature films lie in (V)
 * Do we keep uncredited?
+* The first element always seems to be the name of the actor